Diabetes Prevention Program

 When Does PreventT2 Start?

 New cohorts are administered each year in January and July at McLean County Health Department.
+The next cohort will be starting on Wednesday, January 24th, 2024, 2pm-3pm.
 Contact us at (309) 888-5548 to learn more.

 How Do I Sign Up?